Romney sheep: Attributes

 The Romney is not the ideal breed for every situation.
-Henry Fell, in Intensive Sheep Management posits that the Romney is, "A breed which ha[s] all the virtues save one, that of prolificacy [...] will thrive happily at extraordinary densities and seems to enjoy it."
-A number of large Romney flocks in New Zealand have in the last several decades achieved better than 1.7 lambs for every ewe exposed to the ram, showing much better prolificacy than Fell had observed in England.
-Some leaders are going yet higher, still with good survivability.
+Henry Fell, in Intensive Sheep Management posits that the Romney is, "A breed which has all the virtues save one, that of prolificacy [...] will thrive happily at extraordinary densities and seems to enjoy it."
+A number of large Romney flocks in New Zealand have - in the last several decades achieved a higher amount than 1.7 lambs for every ewe exposed to the ram - showing much higher levels of prolificacy than Fell had observed in England.
+Some leaders are going yet higher, still with effective survivability.

 Almost every detailed description of the Romney cites relative resistance to foot rot, an attribute rarely mentioned in descriptions of other breeds.
 A 1918 American text noted that "It is said that foot rot and liver fluke seldom affect Romney Marsh sheep".
 A later book is more circumspect: "Romneys are said to be somewhat resistant to foot rot, liver flukes and other problems that often plague sheep in damp pastures."